 Initially, PCT will rely solely on the operations at the Ironton Facility.
 Adverse changes or developments affecting the Ironton Facility could impair PCT's ability to produce UPR resin and its business, prospects, financial condition and results of operations.
 Any shutdown or period of reduced production at the Ironton Facility, which may be caused by regulatory noncompliance or other issues, as well as other factors beyond its control, such as severe weather conditions, natural disaster, fire, power interruption, work stoppage, disease outbreaks or pandemics (such as COVID-19), equipment failure, delay in supply delivery, or shortages of material, equipment, or labor, would significantly disrupt PCT's ability to grow and produce UPR resin products in a timely manner, meet its contractual obligations and operate its business.
 PCT's equipment is costly to replace or repair, and PCT's equipment supply chains may be disrupted in connection with pandemics, such as COVID-19, trade wars or other factors.
 If any material amount of PCT's machinery were damaged, it would be unable to predict when, if at all, it could replace or repair such machinery or find co-manufacturers with suitable alternative machinery, which could adversely affect PCT's business, financial condition, results of operations and prospects.
-Performance guarantees may not be sufficient to cover all of its potential losses and may not continue to be available to PCT on acceptable terms, or at all.
+Performance guarantees may not be sufficient to cover damages or losses, or the guarantors under such guarantees may not have the ability to pay.
+Any insurance coverage PCT has may not be sufficient to cover all of its potential losses and may not continue to be available to PCT on acceptable terms, or at all.